Spafi/next-surveys/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps:
+To get a local copy up and running follow these simple steps.
-1.

 ### Prerequisites